-We have computers all over the house and what isn’t a computer is run by a computer or contains a mini computer … microwave ovens, smartphones, digital cameras and GPS units.
-I have three computers — in my office, living room and bedroom.
-My husband has two.
-My granddaughter has 3, but I think a couple of them don’t work any more.
-My son has two, my daughter in law has one but if she wants another, we have a spares and she can just grab one.
+We have computers all over the house and what isn’t a computer is run by a computer or contains a mini computer … microwave ovens, smartphones, digital cameras, and GPS units.
+I have three computers — desktop, laptop, and Kindle.
+Garry has the same arrangement .
+There’s an extra Kindle or two lying around, too.

-Today, it’s all about “the cloud.”
-It’s still the same old Internet, but “cloud” is the “in” word for stuff stored on external servers.
+Now, it’s about “the cloud.”
+Same old Internet, but “cloud” is the “new” word for stuff stored on external servers.
 We’re going back to where we began, to using stripped down computers with no hard drives.
 Instead, everything is stored on someone else’s computer — out there.
 In the “cloud.”
 Our data might be anywhere.
 We have no way of knowing where it lives.

 Am I the only one who finds this unnerving?

 I can see advantages.
 When you eliminate memory sucking operating systems and cumbersome installed applications, your computer will run faster.
-Start-up is instantaneous because your computer doesn’t have to load services and applications.
-You don’t have to maintain and upgrade big expensive applications and volumes of data.
-You won’t need ever bigger hard drives, more memory and video RAM.
+Start-up is instant.
+You don’t have to maintain and upgrade expensive applications and volumes of data.
+You don’t need ever bigger hard drives, more memory, and video RAM.
 You wind up with faster computers that are less expensive and easier to maintain.
 It’s a win-win, right?

 Or is it?

 How much do you trust your Internet service provider?

 If your cable company has a bad day or the servers on which you store your critical data go down — even for a short while — you have nothing.
 As long as everything works like it’s supposed to, it’s hunky dory, but Murphy hasn’t left the building yet.